RazoomGD/geode-object-groups/about.md

 You have several ways how you can contribute to the mod:
 - You can contribute to the code on [GitHub](https://github.com/RazoomGD/geode-object-groups)
 - You can report a bug or suggest a feature on my [Discord server](https://discord.gg/wcWvtKHP8n)
-- You can suggest changes for the default configuration on my [Discord server](https://discord.gg/wcWvtKHP8n)

 ***